MileHacker Logo

 Beyond the City

 As a gateway to the spectacular northern regions, Islamabad is a calm and comfortable base.
-Its reputation for security and cleanliness contribute to a pleasant experience for travelers seeking a relaxed introduction to Pakistan.
+Its reputation for safety and cleanliness contribute to a pleasant experience for travelers seeking a relaxed introduction to Pakistan.

 Highlights